United States Regiments & BatteriesNew York – InfantryCavalryArtillery

 Ream’s Station

-The regiment lost 1 enlisted man killed, 11 enlisted men wounded and 5 enlisted men missing or captured
+The battalion lost 1 enlisted man killed, 11 enlisted men wounded and 5 enlisted men missing or captured

 October 27-28